This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Valley of the Five Lakes

 The Valley of the Five Lakes is my favorite easy hike in Jasper.
-As you leave Jasper town along the Icefields Parkways (the road that connects Jasper with Banff) you’ll see signs for the Valley of the Five Lakes.
+As you leave Jasper town along the Icefields Parkways (the road that connects Jasper with Banff) you’ll see signs for the Valley of the Five Lakes on your left-hand side.

 3. Athabasca Falls

 Leaving Jasper on the Icefields Parkway towards Banff, your second stop is the epic Athabasca Falls.
-It’s located on your right about 30 kilometers from Jasper town.
-Because of its close proximity to Jasper town, Athabasca Falls is often considered one of the best things to do in Jasper.
+It’s located on your right about 30 kilometers (18.6 miles) from Jasper town.
+Because of its close proximity to Jasper, Athabasca Falls is often considered one of the best things to do in Jasper.

-This waterfall is huge and powerful and seriously impressive.
+This waterfall is huge, powerful, and seriously impressive.
 You can do the short walk along a boardwalk to various viewpoints of the falls.
 With mountains as her backdrop, Athabasca Falls is one photogenic waterfall.

 In the winter months, this is one of the few stops along your road trip from Jasper to Banff that is still open – and possibly even more beautiful!
 The falls freeze creating the feeling of being in a winter wonderland.
 We were just there a couple of weeks ago, and believe me, it is well worth visiting.